|Home||About Sue Coccia||FAQ's|

 Can I make copies of your coloring book images?

-No* I have taken the time and expense to protect my work by Federal copyrights.
+No* I have taken the time and expense to protect my work by Federally copyrighting them all.
 To reproduce my art for any purpose what so ever is punishable by law.
-My rubber stamps are Angel policy, so please write me
+My rubber stamps have an Angel policy, so please write me

-*Teachers, Mom's, Quilters, please e mail me for signed permission
+*Teachers, Mom's, Quilters, Stampers, please e mail me for signed permission

 or e mail me for special circumstances